Why Fashion & Makeup Is A Celebration For Muslim Women

 "I wouldn't say that style has been important, it's more looking for pieces that I can be comfortable in and not wear too many layers to keep it modest," she explains.

-"This year, I'm sticking to a classic three-piece abaya from a boutique retailer in Melbourne called Niyyah Boutique.
-Her pieces are designed in Dubai, and I'm opting for a sage-green palette, as I feel like that's the color of the season," she continues, adding she's also bought the same set in brown.
+"This year I'm sticking to a classic three-piece abaya from a boutique retailer in Melbourne called Niyyah Boutique.
+Her pieces are designed in Dubai and I'm opting for a sage green palette as I feel like that's the colour of the season," she continues, adding she's also bought the same set in brown.

 Advertisement

-It's becoming increasingly popular in Australia in recent years, with local henna artists facing higher demand for their services before and during Eid.
-Sydney-based henna artist, Payal Sharma is taking up to 10 bookings a day this weekend, ahead of Eid, and has also created special Eid packs for interstate clients that include several cones of henna paste, along with a guide on how to apply different designs.
+It's becoming increasingly popular in Australia in recent years with local henna artists facing higher demand for their services before and during Eid.
+Sydney henna artist, Payal Sharma is taking up to 10 bookings a day this weekend ahead of Eid, and has also created special Eid packs for interstate clients that include several cones of henna paste, along with a guide on how to apply different designs.

 Applying henna is a special Eid ritual for Bengali Australian Sophia Chowdhury, providing a beautiful bonding opportunity for her and her female relatives, while accentuating their entire Eid looks that consist of traditional South Asian attire.

 "I love that you get to get ready with your family," says the Melbourne-based marketer and stylist.
-"Whether it's your cousins or aunties applying henna, helping each other match a makeup look to our colorful fits, a mother helping to pin your saree, thread through string on the pants of your salwar kameez, or making sure jewelry and your bindi is sitting center on your face."
+"Whether it's your cousins or aunties applying henna, helping each other match a makeup look to our colourful fits, a mother helping to pin your saree, thread through string on the pants of your salwar kameez, or making sure jewellery and your bindi is sitting centre on your face."

 Advertisement